Editorial: Looking back on 2017 - BC Local News

 But as homes and property were being endangered by the ever-rising flood, we found countless stories of people and groups doing what they could to limit the damage and divert the water, filling sandbags and placing them, helping neighbours and their communities get through it.

-Then, as the flood waters receded, fire became the story, as blazes broke out across the province, and the Cariboo in particular.
+Then, as the flood waters receded, fire became the story, as blazes broke out across the province.
 Smoke and ash filled the air, even in communities not directly affected and thousands were forced to evacuate, hoping their homes would still be standing when they returned.

 Too many came home to find a smoking ruin, but there is also the story of the brave men and women fighting the fires, along with the volunteers supporting them and the evacuees, helping to find places for them to stay, in homes, hotels or the many community centres who opened their doors to the refugees.